kerolesibraheem/Sales_analysis/README.md

 - Notable growth peaks occurred in 2014 and post-2016, showing overall positive growth.

 ## Sales Channels:
-- Top performing channels include Retail, Key Accounts, and Wholesale, each generating over 1.95 billion in sales.
+- Top performing channels include Retail, Key Accounts, and Wholesale.
 - Door to Door was the least performing channel with ~85 million in sales.

 ## Customer Segments: